woj-mark/mars-rover/README.md

 The solution simulates the correct position, orientation (and whether lost or not), but I didn't manage to implement the functionality to parse the Mars Rover object to strings as specified in the project sheet.
 If I had more time, I would add a function which would parse the final Mars Rover objects into strings printed in the console which would be more user-friendly.
 I would also add a functionality to allow the user to provide the inputs in the console.

 If I had more time, I would make the programme more robust against illegal user inputs (i.e. nulls, negative integers etc.), spot errors and propagate them.
-I admit that there is currently a limited amount of validation of user inputs other than those provided in the documentation.
+I am aware that there is currently a limited amount of validation of user inputs other than those provided in the documentation.